Are You Overpaying for Your Starbucks Drink?

-Just a quick note, I'm going to be quoting prices for comparisons, so you guys can see what I'm talking about.
-However the prices I'll be quoting will necessarily be the prices in my own area.
+Note: I'm going to be quoting prices for comparisons, so you guys can see what I'm talking about.
+However, the prices I'll be quoting will necessarily be the prices in my own area.
 Since prices are necessarily regional, you will need to recheck my figures at your own local Starbucks, and adjust as necessary.

 The one drink above all others that people misunderstand, and therefore get overcharged for when they try to make changes, is the Caramel Macchiato.
 It is a delicious drink, slightly on the sweet side with a hint of a coffee bite.
 Often ordered 'upside down' for the reason that having the coffee floating on top is slightly challenging to new coffee drinkers, and because by getting it upside down the caramel is slightly melted into the drink and adds a buttery sweet flavor to the drink overall.
 So how can you go wrong when you are ordering a Caramel Macchiato and paying for it?

 So the first issue is when you order a vanilla latte, add caramel, please.
 Shouldn't be a problem, right?
 Well, a vanilla latte in my area is $4.05, and the caramel sauce charge is $.60.
 A caramel Macchiato by itself is $4.45, a difference of $.20.
 Not really a big overcharge I know, but why pay an extra twenty cents when you don't have to?

 "But I want my caramel macchiato sweeter, like a vanilla latte!"